-New ABL Credit facility
+New ABL Credit Facility

 On March 4, 2022, ProFrac LLC, ProFrac II LLC, as borrower (in such capacity, the "ABL Borrower"), and certain of the ABL Borrower's wholly owned subsidiaries as obligors, entered into a senior secured asset-based revolving credit agreement (as amended, the "New ABL Credit Facility"), with a group of lenders with JPMorgan Chase Bank N.A., as administrative agent and collateral agent.
-The New ABL Credit Facility provides for an asset-based revolving credit facility with a borrowing base and lender commitments of \$100.0 million.
-The New ABL Credit Facility has a borrowing base composed of certain eligible accounts receivable and eligible inventory less customary reserves, as redetermined monthly.
-As of March 31, 2022, the maximum availability under the New ABL Credit Facility was the aggregate lender commitments of \$100.0 million of borrowings outstanding and \$9.2 million of letters of credit outstanding, resulting in approximately \$20.1 million of remaining availability.
-Our New ABL Credit Facility matures on the earlier of (i) March 4, 2027 and (ii) 91 days prior to the stated maturity of any material indebtedness (other than the First Financial Loan).
+The New ABL Credit Facility initially provided for an asset-based revolving credit facility with a borrowing base and lender commitments of \$100.0 million.
+On April 8, 2022, the New ABL Credit Facility was amended to increase the borrowing base and lender commitments to \$200.0 million.
+The New ABL Credit Facility was amended to increase the borrowing base and lender commitments to \$200.0 million.
+The New ABL Credit Facility was the aggregate lender commitments of \$200.0 million of borrowing base composed of certain eligible accounts receivable and eligible inventory less customary reserves, as redetermined monthly.
+As of June 30, 2022, the maximum availability under the New ABL Credit Facility was the aggregate lender commitments of \$200.0 million of borrowings outstanding and \$9.2 million of letters of credit outstanding, resulting in approximately \$47.4 million of remaining availability.
+The New ABL Credit Facility matures on the earlier of (i) March 4, 2027 and (ii) 91 days prior to the stated maturity of any material indebtedness (other than the First Financial Loan).

 Borrowings under the New ABL Credit Facility accrue interest based on a three-tier pricing grid tied to average historical availability, and the ABL Borrower may elect for loans to be based on either an Adjusted Term SOFR or a base rate, plus the applicable margin.
-The interest rate under our New ABL Credit Facility for (a) Adjusted Term SOFR is the applicable margin plus the fluctuating per annum rate equal to Adjusted Term SOFR (with an Adjusted Term SOFR Floor of 0.00%); and (b) Base Rate Loans are the applicable margin plus the fluctuating per annum rate equal to the greatest of the Prime Rate in effect on such day, or the NYFRB Rate in effect on such day loss of 1% and the Adjusted Term SOFR for a one-month Interest Period as published two (2) U.S. Government Securities Business Days prior to such day (or if such day is not a Business Day, the immediately preceding Business Day), plus 1.0%.
-The applicable margin for Adjusted Term SOFR Loans ranges from 1.50% to 1.00%, depending on the average daily availability over the last three months under our New ABL Credit Facility.
+The interest rate under the New ABL Credit Facility for (a) Adjusted Term SOFR is the applicable margin plus the fluctuating per annum rate equal to Adjusted Term SOFR (with an Adjusted Term SOFR Floor of 0.00%); and (b) Base Rate Loans are the applicable margin plus the fluctuating per annum rate equal to the greatest of the Prime Rate in effect on such day, or the NYFRB Rate in effect on such day plus 1/2% of 1% and the Adjusted Term SOFR for a one-month Interest Period as published two (2) U.S. Government Securities Business Days prior to such day (or if such day is not a Business Day, the immediately preceding Business Day), plus 1.0%.
+The applicable margin for Adjusted Term SOFR Loans ranges from 1.50% to 2.00% and for Base Rate Loans ranges from 0.50% to 1.00%, depending on the average daily availability over the last three months under the New ABL Credit Facility.

-Our New ABL Credit Facility bears an unused line fee ranging from 0.250% to 0.375%, depending on the average daily availability over the last three months payable quarterly in arrears.
+The New ABL Credit Facility bears an unused line fee ranging from 0.250% to 0.375%, depending on the average daily availability over the last three months payable quarterly in arrears.
 The New ABL Credit Facility also bears customary letter of credit fees.
-The interest rate was 4.75% as of March 31, 2022.
+The interest rate was 5.50% as of June 30, 2022.